 The European Medicines Agency (EMA) pioneered a dedicated route for approval of biosimilars in the European Union (EU) and approved the first biosimilar (Omnitrope) in 2006.
 Currently, EU is the most mature market for biosimilars, worldwide.
 In fact, the regulations put in place by EU have set the tone for developing biosimilars in rest of the world.
 As of March 2018, there are over 40 EU commission approved biosimilars.
 This number is only expected to go further up with the continuously expanding pipeline of biosimilars up for review by the EMA.
 In the last decade, the EU healthcare systems have observed a visible advantage with the competition in the biosimilars market.
 The EU biosimilar market has been projected to grow close to $4 billion by end of 2018.

 In contrast, the biosimilar market in USA is still fairly flat and slowly emerging as the regulatory guidelines are being set in place.
 The Food and Drug Agency (FDA) approved the first biosimilar only in 2015 (Filgrastim).
 As of July 2018, there were only 12 FDA approved biosimilars in the market.
 Undoubtedly, USA is a critical market for biosimilars.
 However, many unpredictable factors, including ongoing litigations around patent disputes amongst the innovators, can extend the time-to market.
 According to RAND Corporation, biosimilars could cut the U.S. health system costs on biologics by about $54 billion in the coming decade.
+Let us now see the benefits of biosimilars.

 Cost reduction by competition